 We adopted simpler Hodgkin-Huxley type current formulations to limit the number of optimization parameters and to keep the simulations computationally tractable.
 It also avoided overfitting of the experimental data.
 The main aim of this study was to demonstrate the feasibility of GA-based parametrization of model equations which was done by optimizing five ionic current formulations based on experimental data.
 The remaining components of the model, including the intracellular calcium handling were adopted from nodal cell model which has a very close morphological resemblance with the hiPSC-CMs.
 Nonetheless the GA-based optimization can be seamlessly extended to the whole cell level as more and more experimental data becomes available.
-[55][55]
+The calcium handling in our model is based on nodal cell formulations and may not represent true calcium transients in hiPSC-CMs.
+Our model is able to reproduce DADs, but does not produce other arrhythmogenic events such as EADs and alternans.
+Our model also does not reproduce the hypocalcemia-induced slowing of spontaneous activity as shown by Kim et al. [55].
+Notwithstanding these limitations, our model behavior is consistent with the findings of various in vitro drug tests, in which such arrhythmic markers were observed only in a portion of the pluripotent cells used for testing [55].

 Conclusion

 hiPSC-CMs have received significant attention lately with applications in regenerative medicine, cardiac safety pharmacology and the implementation of patient specific models for studying drug-induced and inherited cardiac disease.
 We present a genetic algorithm-based model parametrization methodology to incorporate experimental data into numerical models.
 The proposed method was utilized to formulate a biophysical computer model of hiPSC-CMs based on experimental data and available literature, as a potential tool for studying and simulating the dynamics of hiPSC-CM electrophysiology.
-Ionic current formulations of five key currents –namely, fast sodium current, transient outward potassium current, L-type calcium current, rapid delayed rectifier current and hyperpolarization-activated current – were optimized by the genetic algorithm protocol to fit to the experimental data.
+Ionic current formulations of five key currents, namely, fast sodium current (INa), transient outward potassium current (Ito), L-type calcium current (ICaL), rapid delayed rectifier current (IKr) and hyperpolarization-activated current (If) – were optimized by the genetic algorithm protocol to fit to the experimental data.
 This was then combined with adjusted formulations for nine other currents imported from existing models to faithfully reproduce experimentally obtained hiPSC-CM action potential morphology and spontaneous activity.
 The model was able to accurately reproduce the experimentally recorded AP characteristics and channel blocking drug effects.
 The outcome of this work has implications on validating the biophysics of hiPSC-CMs in their use as viable substitutes for human cardiomyocytes.
 Specifically, in the study of inherited cardiac disorders and in cardiac safety pharmacology, where drug-induced cardiac disorders are investigated.

 Supplementary Materials